gohugoio/hugoDocs/content/en/content-management/formats.md

 --no-header-footer
 ```

 The CLI flags passed to the Asciidoctor executable depend on configuration.
-You may inspect the flags when building your site:
+You may inspect the flags when building your project:

 ```text
 hugo build --logLevel info